bcace/bcace.github.io/tay2.md

-# Non-point agents in space partitioning structures (Tay 2)
+# Non-point agents in space partitioning structures

 When developing neighbor-finding data structures there's a significant difference in how point and non-point agents can be handled.
 Here point agents have no size in any dimension of space, just a location.
 Non-point agents cover a section of space, i.e. have a non-zero size in at least one of dimensions of space.